-If you are a student with a disability, mental health issue or ongoing medical condition or if you care for a person with a disability, Disability Advisers can help you meet the requirements of your course through:
+If you are a student with a disability, medical or mental health condition or if you care for a person with a disability, medical, mental health condition or is frail aged, Disability Advisers can help you meet the requirements of your course through:

 - adjustments to assessment and academic requirements

 The Guide for Students - Managing Your Study with a Disability, Medical or Mental Health Condition outlines what supports are available to you, how to activate supports and some tips on being successful in your study.